Ambily-Rajan/Data-Collection-using-python/README.md

 2. **Web Scraping**: Extracting data by parsing HTML content from the website.

-3. **CSV Handling**: Storing the collected data in CSV format for easy manipulation and sharing.
+3. **CSV Handling**: Tips for storing the collected data in CSV format for easy manipulation and sharing.